Alihan Demir

-Alihan Demir (born July 11, 1996) is a Turkish professional basketball player for Türk Telekom of the Basketbol Süper Ligi (BSL).
+Alihan Demir (born July 11, 1996) is a Turkish professional basketball player who last played for Merkezefendi Bld.
+Denizli Basket of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Central Wyoming Rustlers, Drexel Dragons and Minnesota Golden Gophers.

 Early life

 Demir attended Arı College in his hometown of Ankara and played point guard on the school's basketball team.
 As a senior, he played for Maliye Milli Piyango, a club team in Ankara.

 After graduation, Demir moved to the United States and played for West Oaks Academy, a postgraduate program in Orlando, Florida, hoping to elevate his profile and earn a college scholarship.
 However, he received zero NCAA Division I offers and enrolled at Central Wyoming College in Riverton, Wyoming.

 College career

 Central Wyoming

 As a freshman at Central Wyoming College, Demir averaged 13.6 points and 7.3 rebounds while starting 28 of 29 games.
 He led the Rustlers to the NJCAA Region IX tournament quarterfinals and earned third-team Region IX honors.
 Demir later said that being in Wyoming helped him focus on basketball and school.